 We evaluate how plausible the imputation is using different models by comparing truth values to imputed values.
-The models evaluation are based on the test dataset, which is the 2018 data.
-As earlier mentioned we do this by taking each existing TS for which we have values, one at a time, and consider them missing.
+The model evaluations are based on the test dataset, which is the 2018 data.
+As mentioned earlier we do this by taking each existing TS for which we have values, one at a time, and consider them missing.
 We impute the whole TS by various models and compare that to the ground truth.
-We are evaluating our models against the real concentrations which contain missing values, hence, we ignore all the missing values in this evaluation.
+We are evaluating our models against the real concentrations which contain missing values; hence, we ignore all the missing values in this evaluation.
 For each model, we can average the different imputation models' behaviour from all the stations to establish the one that provides imputed values closest to the real values.
-Hence, for our experimental set up we take each existing TS for a given pollutant and station, P_i^j in turn, and impute it by the various models to obtain an imputed TS, PI_i^j .
+Hence, for our experimental set-up we take each existing TS for a given pollutant and station, P_i^J , in turn and impute it by the various models to obtain an imputed TS, PI_i^J .
 We compare the real values to the imputed values using different statistical and graphical model evaluation functions.
-The statistics function include Fraction of predictions within the factor of two (FAC2), Mean Bias (MB), Normalised Mean Bias (NMB), Root Mean Squared Error (RMSE), Coefficient of correlation (R), and Index of Agreement (IOA).
-These measures are used to evaluate the temporal variation of air pollutants between imputed/modelled and observed concentrations.
-The graphical functions include Conditional Quantile plot, Time Variation plot, and Taylor's Diagram.
-These are functions within the Openair Package, a freely available air quality data analysis tool in R (Carslaw and Ropkins, 2012), that present comparisons between the modelled and measured air pollutant concentrations and their statistics graphically.
-Model evaluation functions are beneficial when more than one model is involved in the comparison, and help us in understanding why a model does not perform well.
+The statistical functions include the fraction of predictions within a factor of 2 (FAC2), mean bias (MB), normalized mean bias (NMB), root mean squared error (RMSE), coefficient of correlation (R), and index of agreement (IOA).
+These measures are used to evaluate the temporal variation of air pollutants between imputed-modelled and observed concentrations.
+The graphical functions include a conditional quantile plot, time variation plot, and Taylor diagram.
+These are functions within the "openair" package, a freely available air quality data analysis tool in R (Carslaw and Ropkins, 2012) that presents comparisons between the modelled and measured air pollutant concentrations and their statistics graphically.
+We use the R packages openair (Carslaw and Ropkins, 2012) and tidyverse (Wickham et al., 2017) for the evaluation.

-The model that gives the lowest error on average, the highest correlation and the highest degree of agreement between imputed and observed concentrations for all stations (i.e. imputed TS) will be considered the best model.
-Note that the best model https://doi.org/10.5194/gi-2021-11 Preprint.
-Discussion started: 17 May 2021 may change from one pollutant to another and may be affected by other factors such as station type (e.g. urban background, rural and roadside) or pollutant lifetime and spread.
+Model evaluation functions are beneficial when more than one model is involved in the comparison and help us in understanding why a model does not perform well.
+The model that gives the lowest error on average, the highest correlation, and the highest degree of agreement between imputed and observed concentrations for all stations (i.e. imputed TS) is initially considered the best model.
+However, extensive evaluation with various graphical functions enables us to better assess the model quality and how it reflects uncertainty.
+Note that the best model may change from one pollutant to another and may be affected by other factors such as station type (e.g. urban background, rural, and roadside) or pollutant lifetime and spread.